You are currently viewing English Phrases Starting with ‘I’

 Origin:

-This idiom is thought to have originated in the 19th century, used to describe long-term results in economics and investment.
+This phrase is thought to have originated in the 19th century, used to describe long-term results in economics and investment.

 Meaning: